Powercoder64/DFGDA/README.md

 **Preparing data:**

-Most datasets (MINST, CIFAR-10, UPS, and SVHN) will be **automatically downloaded** through the torchvision datasets library.
+Most datasets (MINST, CIFAR-10, USPS, and SVHN) will be **automatically downloaded** through the torchvision datasets library.
 For the MINST-M dataset, please download it from [here](https://github.com/mashaan14/MNIST-M) and add the dataset root folder to the ```./data/```.

 **Running the models:**

-We provided the source codes to compare the proposed DFGDA with SGD based on all the datasets: MINST, CIFAR-10, UPS, SVHN, and MINST-M.
+We provided the source codes to compare the proposed DFGDA with SGD based on all the datasets: MINST, CIFAR-10, USPS, SVHN, and MINST-M.

 For the **MINST** dataset, run this command: